This is how it started

-He started his marathon skates in 2012 in Toronto as a tribute to his mother Eunice McNeil who died of the disease, and to all the caregivers of patients with Alzheimer’s.
+He started his marathon skates in 2012 in Toronto as a tribute to his mother Eunice McNeil who died of Alzheimer's disease, and to all the caregivers.

 His mother was born on December 15 1926 thus the name of his skate -1926Skate.
 McNeil, who is a recreational hockey referee in Toronto, says his 19-hour and 26-minute effort is just one day in his life, but caregivers spend that much time each day looking after their loved ones.